 - Once you leave an area, do not go back over areas that you have done.
 If you do, you risk dragging partially dry resin into wet, which will dry cloudy over dark colors.
-If any areas were missed, allow to dry completely and re-varnish.
+Allow drying completely before doing any revarnishing.

 Starting at one of the corners of your canvas, place your brush into position and in one long brush stroke across the painting.
 Make one long even brush stroke from one side to the other side and then leave it alone.
 Do not stop part way through.
 Do not go back to touch up a spot you feel could be better unless you see a drastic problem like large areas of no varnish or bubbles.

 Reminder: Even though we have warmed the Dammar, we need to work quickly because once applied to the canvas the Dammar will begin setting immediately.
 After about 10 minutes the varnish will be tack dry.

 After reloading the brush make another long stroke in the opposite direction, directly over your first brush stroke.
 As we did with the first brush stroke, move the brush in one long even stroke from one side to the other.
 (Note: When varnishing landscape I always apply my first strokes along the vertical plane.
 When I rotate the canvas to make a pass over the first coating of varnish I like to be moving the brush along the horizontal plane.)

 It is a good idea to make a brief scan of your progress after each back and forth pass of the brush to ensure you're getting even coverage.
 If you see large uncovered areas as you move across the painting than you are probably removing to much varnish from the brush during steps 5 and 6.